Fort Worth, Texas: Culture

 Building on its Frontier Western heritage and a history of strong local arts patronage, Fort Worth promotes itself as the "City of Cowboys and Culture".
 Fort Worth has the world's first and largest indoor rodeo, world-class museums, a calendar of festivals and a robust local arts scene.
 The Academy of Western Artists, based in Gene Autry, Oklahoma, presents its annual awards in Fort Worth in fields related to the American cowboy, including music, literature, and even chuck wagon cooking.
-Fort Worth is also the 1931 birthplace of the Official State Music of Texas - Western Swing, which was created by Bob Wills and Milton Brown and their Light Crust Doughboys band in a ramshackle dancehall 4 miles west of downtown at the Crystal Springs Dance Pavilion.
+Fort Worth is also the 1931 birthplace of the Official State Music of Texas—Western Swing, which was created by Bob Wills and Milton Brown and their Light Crust Doughboys band in a ramshackle dancehall 4 miles west of downtown at the Crystal Springs Dance Pavilion.

-Stockyards

-The Stockyards are the main attraction in the city of Fort Worth.
-There is a mall at the Stockyards Station full of souvenir shops, restaurants, conference/banquet rooms and also a train ride (via Grapevine Vintage Railroad) that connects to downtown Grapevine.
-A petting zoo, maze, and mechanic bull are across from the station.
-Cowtown Coliseum hosts a weekly rodeo and also has the Texas Cowboy Hall of Fame.
-The world's largest honky tonk is also in the Stockyards at Billy Bob's.
-In addition, many shops, restaurants, bars, museums, and hotels are in and around the Stockyards.

-The Herd

-A daily cattle drive is held twice each day known as "The Herd".
-This is done at 11:30 AM and again at 4 PM.
-Fort Worth is the only major city that hosts a daily cattle drive.